bhyvex/MagickaBBS/README.md

 # About the webserver

 Magicka now includes a built in webserver based on libmicrohttpd.
 It is not built by default, if you'd like to build it you will need a recent version of libmicrohttpd.
-Once you have these prerequisites, you can build magicka with `make -f Makefile.linux.WWW` or `make -f Makefile.freebsd.WWW` be sure to do this from a clean source tree.
+Once you have these prerequisites, you can build magicka with `make www` be sure to do this from a clean source tree.

 The webserver will use templates in the www/ folder to create internal webpages on the fly, anything in www/static/ is served up as is.